 Visits to Indy hot spots gave MPI WEC 2018 attendees an experience to remember.

-What Does It Take to Land a Spot on the ‘Best Small City’ List?
+What Does It Take to Land on ‘Best Small Cities’ List?

 What’s the common denominator in the perception of large and small cities as desirable places to live, work, or visit as a tourist or attendee?
 It’s their vibrancy, according to one destination-branding firm, which has found a new way to measure just that.